Paul Eagler

-Paul Eagler (September 24, 1890 – September 30, 1961) was an American special effects artist.
-He won an Academy Award for Best Special Effects and was nominated for another one in the same category.
+Paul E. Eagler (September 24, 1890 – September 29, 1961) was an American special effects artist.
+He won an Academy Award for Best Special Effects, for Portrait of Jennie, and was nominated for another one in the same category for Foreign Correspondent.

+Biography

+Paul E. Eagler was born in Newman, Illinois on September 24, 1890.

+He died in Sherman Oaks, California on September 29, 1961.